 There are 3 unique items to the Morgan suspension: the bushings, the damper blades and the one-shot oiler.
 Replacing the bushings will require the rebuilding of the front end.
-(See the article by John T. Blair - Rebuilding the Front End - here on the Morgan Web page.)
-The damper blades can replaced with out totally disassembling the front suspension and the oiler doesn't really contribute to our problems.
+(See the article by John T. Blair - Rebuilding the Front End) However, the damper blades can replaced without totally disassembling the front suspension and a rebuild for DEVOL cars is very easy.

-Bob Nogueira's explanation of how the front end design can cause the front wheels to wobble and how the damper blades help correct it is one of the best I've seen.
+Bob Nogueira's explanation of how the front end design can cause the front wheels to wobble and how the damper blades help correct it is the best I've seen.

 "The Damper Blades were not fitted to three wheelers I believe because the large wheels, light weight, and low speeds did not result in front wheel shimmy.As the spindle moves up the kingpin over a bump, the spring will have a twisting motion, this is relayed to the spindle and results in a slight turning of the wheel.
 If this occurs at a certain speed.
 It sets up a harmonic bounce which becomes a violent shimmy.
 This usually occurs at between 55 and 65 mph.
 The damper blade is bolted to a bronze plate fitted between the spring and spindle and, via the blade, is held to the chassis.
 Thus the spring can rub on the bronze plate and move but the plate is held still and none of the springs motion is transferred to the spindle.
 Since the spindle moves up and down the length of the blade can not be fixed.
 The blade is held to the chassis by being sandwiched between two flat bars so that the blade can move in and out.
 At each end of the approximately 1" by 4" bars are shims which are the same thickness and material as the blade.
 These are positioned and pressed up to the blade's side as guides and the bolts hold them tight so they can not move fore or aft thusly preventing unwanted (side to side) lateral movement of the blades.